AV-98-Ingram/LeetCodeSolutions/December/Readme.md

 - I also came up a fixed-point + DP solution that does not require the theorem to be true.

+**1406-Stone_game_III**
+- reminds me of the Ping-Pong defeat of mine.
+- solution.java is the brutal force one, solution2.java is the DP solution I came up that computes player's advantage in reverse order, and in solution3.java I realized that it only needs to compute one generic player's advantage at his/her turn at a position.

 **1368-Minimum_cost_to_make_at_least_one_valid_path_in_a_grid**
 - create connected sub-graphs then topological BFS